How does the Out on a Limb Apple CSA work?

 When and where do I pick up my share?

-We offer pick-up locations in Portland, Belfast, Trenton, and at our farm in Palermo.
+We offer pick-up locations in Belfast, Clinton, Portland, Rockport, Trenton, and at our farm in Palermo.
 Please specify your pickup location when you sign up.
 We will confirm all pick-up locations and times in late August/early September.

 Are the apples organic?